 Puppies are affected most often, particularly breeds that eat anything that doesn’t move faster than they do.
 Paws, mouths, and sometimes ears and eyes also are vulnerable to spiky parts of plants.
-Swallowed Christmas tree needles, for example, do damage to the tender insides of the puppy, too.
+Even something that isn't inherently poisonous can be dangerous too; swallowed Christmas tree needles, for example, can damage to the tender insides of a puppy.

-There are many plants like poinsettia that prompt only mild problems, such as excess salivation or mouth discomfort.
+There are many plants like poinsettias that cause only mild problems, such as excess salivation or mouth discomfort.
 Keeping these out of reach of curious paws may be sufficient to protect your pups.
 Others, like mistletoe, can kill your puppy if he eats just one or two berries.

 Different plant poisons require very specific first aid.
-Usually, that will be to either 1) induce vomiting, or 2) give milk or water to wash out the mouth, neutralize the poison and/or dilute the toxicity.
+Usually, that will be to either induce vomiting or give milk or water to wash out the mouth, neutralize the poison and/or dilute the toxicity.

-Making the pet vomit the wrong poisonous plant, though, could make a serious situation even more deadly, so you MUST know what to do for each type of plant.
+Making the pet vomit the wrong poisonous plant, though, could make a serious situation even more deadly, so you must know what to do for each type of plant.
+If you're not sure, you should definitely consult your veterinarian.

 The following is a list of some of the most dangerous houseplants and symptoms of poisoning.
 If you see your puppy eat these plants, make him vomit right away.